hbs-rcs/hbsgrid-docs/devops_source/devops.rst

 Run-time dependencies additionally include
 `LSF <https://www.ibm.com/support/knowledgecenter/SSWRJV_10.1.0/lsf_welcome/lsf_welcome.html>`_ and
 `GNOME 3 <https://www.gnome.org/>`_.
 We are interested in generalizing this to work with other schedulers and /or desktop environments, but this has not yet been attempted.
+User namespaces must be enabled; on older Linux distributions you may need to turn them on.
+A good set of instructions for doing this is available at https://sylabs.io/guides/3.8/admin-guide/user_namespace.html

 A few things will only work correctly on
 `RHEL 7 <https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux>`_, e.g., the